MindsHub/crop-detection/README.md

 ## Repository file tree

-- The `crop_detection/` folder is a Python 3 module to import
+- `crop_detection/` is a Python 3 module that can be imported or installed
-- The `converters/` folder contains scripts useful to build a dataset in the `dataset/` folder
+- `converters/` contains scripts useful to build a dataset in the `dataset/` folder
+- `datasets_raw/` contains the raw datasets you will download
+- `datasets_raw/cyberorto/` contains images taken by MindsHub's cyberorto, along with scripts that generate labels based on pixel color heuristics (see the `generators/cyberorto_*.py` scripts)
+- `dataset/` will contain, once generated, test and train data with both images and labels

 ## Model name